Discover the New Problem Affecting E-Commerce Businesses … Even Amazon

 Chemi Katz is the co-founder and CEO of Namogoo, a SaaS company that helps businesses prevent online journey hijacking.

-With over 17 years of experience in the security, commerce and advertising spaces, Chemi is an experienced visionary and serial entrepreneur who has been building disruptive technologies.
+With over 17 years of experience in the security, commerce and advertising spaces, Chemi is a serial entrepreneur with a track record of leading some of the tech industry’s most innovative companies.
 Prior to co-founding Namogoo, Chemi was General Manager of DoubleVerify Israel and co-founded Seapai and Reissod.
-Earlier in his career, Chemi led Production Operations at LivePerson, was Global Business Technology Manager for Aladdin and managed IT Outsourcing for Bynet.
+Earlier in his career, Chemi led Production Operations at LivePerson (NASDAQ: LPSN), was Global Business Technology Manager for Aladdin and managed IT Outsourcing for Bynet.